retirement planning | September 3, 2024

 You are the lower-earning spouse (to get extra years of benefits based on your own earnings before taking spousal benefits) You are the higher-earning spouse (to maximize survivor benefits)

-Expect to receive significant pension* Limited other guaranteed income sources
+Expect to receive significant pension* Limited other guaranteed income sources and/or a large portion of assets in tax-deferred accounts

-Seeking more asset growth potential (with higher risk) by taking Social Security instead of drawing down investments More risk-averse (and thus less likely to earn high returns on investments)
+Seeking more asset growth potential (with higher risk) by taking Social Security instead of drawing down investments More risk averse (and thus less likely to earn high returns on investments)

 *A pension reduces your longevity risk, which may enable you to safely claim earlier.
 However, you may still want to claim later based on other factors above.